5607-BlockGame/BlockGame/README.md

 A big difficulty has been debugging.
 Andrew did a lot of work at once to setup this project, and it took him a bit of time to figure out how to display simple blocks correctly.
-Although computer graphics usually has the z dimension pointing up and down, Minecraft has the y direction pointing up and down.
-Even though Andrew knew this, he was thinking in Minecraft-world and had a bunch of code using y where it should have been z.
+Although computer graphics usually has the z dimension pointing up and down, Minecraft has the z direction pointing up and down.
+Even though Andrew knew this, he was thinking in Minecraft-world and had a bunch of code using z where it should have been z.
 A good way to avoid this is to have frequent debugging.